$81.26-$100.67 hourly / $14,085.21-$17,449.11 monthly / $169,022.52-$209,389.32 annual

 Performs related duties as assigned.

-A Director of Foundation plans, organizes, implements, and directs a comprehensive fund-raising program at a college by identifying and soliciting funds from private individuals, corporations, and foundations and managing the business affairs of the Foundation.
+A Director of Foundation plans, organizes, implements, and directs a comprehensive fund-raising program at a college by identifying and soliciting funds from private individuals, corporations, and foundations and managing the business affairs of the college foundation.

-General direction is received from the Vice Chancellor of Finance and Resource Development.
-General supervision is exercised over administrative, supervisory, professional, technical, and clerical staff assigned to the Institutional Advancement Office.
+General direction is received from the Deputy Chancellor.
+General supervision is exercised over administrative, supervisory, professional, technical, and clerical staff assigned to the Advancement unit.
 Functional supervision is exercised over college staff assigned to advancement functions.

 Principles and practices of the full spectrum of development including: gift policies, solicitations, stewardship, donor recognition, and administration